LoginRadius/engineering-portal/content/Full_data_science_pipeline_implementation/index.md

 # 0.15729132122310804 good score
 ```

 I tried to scrape data from the IMDB site and then applied ML regression techniques on it.
 Later I found that the movies listed are multi-class like Logan belongs to Action, Drama, Sci-Fi, which led me to think about how to implement the classifier model in the multilabel data.
-Usually, the data we get in real-world is mostly multi labelled like chatbot data; the intent is many and like these movies which are multi-class.
+Usually, the data we get in real-world is mostly multi-labelled like chatbot data; the intent is many and like these movies which are multi-class.

 Here we will first see how we prep our data for multilabel classification.